Katy Perry split her pants during 'American Idol' performance - KESQ

 While the audience stared on in shock, Perry asked, “Can I get some tape?”

-Crew members patched the area over her butt back together with yellow duct tape after Perry instructed them to “Tape my butt.”
+Crew members patched the area with yellow duct tape after Perry instructed them to “Tape my butt.”

 Perry saw the humor in the incident, writing on Instagram, “Ima get ur heart racing in my skin-tight jeans on #americanidol tonight tune in now for a RIPPING good time.”